magento/merchdocs/src/system/saas.md

 ### Create SaaS Environment {#createsaasenv}

 {:.bs-callout-info}
-If you do not see the **Commerce Services** section in the Magento configuration, you need to install the desired Commerce Service, such as [Product Recommendations](https://devdocs.magento.com/recommendations/install-configure.html).
+If you do not see the **Commerce Services Connector** section in the Magento configuration, you need to install the desired Commerce Service, such as [Product Recommendations](https://devdocs.magento.com/recommendations/install-configure.html).

 To create a SaaS Environment, request the Magento API key from the Magento license holder for your store.

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.

-1. In the left panel, expand **Services** and choose **Commerce Services**.
+1. In the left panel, expand **Services** and choose **Commerce Services Connector**.

 1. In the _API Keys_ section, paste your key values for the **Production API Key** and the **Production Private Key**.